How to Clean Windows

-Buy a good squeegee and replace the blade frequently.
-Look for replacement blades, also called rubbers, where you buy the squeegee and pick up two or three to have on hand.
+Keep your squeegee fitted with a sharp, new rubber blade.
+Purchase two or three to have on hand.
 The pros we talked to change their squeegee blades as often as once a day.
 That’s because you just can’t do a good job if the edge of the blade becomes nicked, sliced or rounded over with use.
-If your squeegee leaves streaks or just isn’t performing like new, don’t hesitate to replace the blade (Photos 9 and 10).
+If your squeegee leaves streaks or just isn’t performing like new, don’t hesitate to replace the blade.
 You can get a little more mileage out of blades that aren’t nicked or sliced by simply reversing them to expose a fresh edge.
 When you store the squeegee, make sure nothing touches the blade.

 Our squeegee method is easy to master

 Wipe off excess water

-You can use a squeegee inside the house too
+You can use a squeegee inside the house, too!

 Tips for hard-to-clean windows

 - Remove tree pitch or bug droppings with a fine (white) nylon scrub pad.
 Wet the glass first and rub in an inconspicuous area to make sure you’re not scratching the glass.

 - Clean tough glass stains and built-up mineral deposits from shower doors and other glass surfaces using mild household abrasives and an ordinary power drill.
 Here’s how.

 - Add 1/2 cup of ammonia per gallon of water to help remove greasy dirt for a DIY window cleaner